1996 - Me Against The World pt. 2 (Euthanasia Supreme)

 10. Wordz To My First Born feat.
 Nutt-So / DJ Quik

-• 1996/03/07-08.
-Released in Nutt-So's Betrayal (1996, Nutty's Playhouse).
+• 1996/03/08.
+Released in Nutt-So's Betrayal (1997-2000, Nutty's Playhouse).
 Remixed in Until The End of Time (2001).
-Nothing is sure about the chronological order of this song's versions.
-Usually, the longest mix is an early mix (shorten by the final mix), here "Things R Changing version" is the shortest (what is logical because it does not have Nutt-So's verse), but it sounds like a first take.
-The second shortest is the incomplete mix with Nutt-So added but without the chorus nor the sax...
-In the late "100% Black Gold" tracklist, 2Pac scratched Nutt-So's name so he decided at that specific time to give the featuring version to the soundtrack and to have the original solo version for his solo album (probably to have less featurings after the inclusion of two Outlawz songs...).
-We chose to keep the Nutt-So version in this album because it is the more finalized mix, and it was intended for this album most of the time - in 100% Black Gold tracklist the album is already turning into Outlawz LP...
+This long mix with Nutt-So is probably the first version of the song, with a sax playing instead of having a chorus.
+In the late April "100% Black Gold" tracklist, 2Pac scratched Nutt-So's name so he decided at that specific time to give the featuring version to the Gridlock'd Original (the soundtrack being a 2Pac + Friends compilation) and to have the solo version for his solo album (probably to have less featurings after the inclusion of two Outlawz featurings...).
+We chose to keep the Nutt-So version in this album because it was originally recorded like that for this album, because it totally fits the jazzy mood and the no chorus vibe (whereas the other one fits more likely the soul side of Gridlock'd).
+And I consider that the "100% Black Gold" tracklist is already turning into the Outlawz Immortalz LP...

 • Samples :